 These findings have several policy implications.
 First, we find that placement of turbines further out to sea to eliminate their negative visual impacts could very well pass a benefit-cost test.
-We find that the welfare gains of moving wind farms as little as three miles further from shore (from five to eight miles) can outweigh the increased capital costs of doing so for an area with as few as 1,000 rental homes (200 oceanfront, 800 non-oceanfront).
+We find that the welfare gains of moving wind farms as little as 3 miles further from shore (from 5 to 8 miles) can outweigh the increased capital costs of doing so for an area with as few as 1,000 rental homes (200 oceanfront, 800 non-oceanfront).
 Since no actual proposals exist in our study area, our cost estimates are speculative and we only consider the capital costs of increased cabling, holding constant the cost of constructing the individual turbines.
 Second, we find that the negative effects of wind farms are primarily attributable to proximity of the farm to shore, rather than the number of turbines.
-With the exception of distances of five miles or less, images showing more than double the number of turbines did not result in statistically significant changes in demand.
-This fact, combined with our finding that the negative effects of any size turbine array diminish rapidly once placed more than eight miles from shore, implies that wind farm developers can take advantage of economies of scale with large arrays, while avoiding negative external costs, by placing large wind farms more than eight miles from shore.
+With the exception of distances of 5 miles or less, images showing more than double the number of turbines did not result in statistically significant changes in demand.
+This fact, combined with our finding that the negative effects of any size turbine array diminish rapidly once placed more than 8 miles from shore, implies that wind farm developers can take advantage of economies of scale with large arrays, while avoiding negative

-7 The average number of rental units in our study area that lie within a 2-mile radius of the center point of a turbine array proposed in our survey is 200 oceanfront and 800 ocean-side homes.
+&lt;sup>7 The average number of rental units in our study area that lie within a 2-mile radius of the center point of a turbine array proposed in our survey is 200 oceanfront and 800 ocean-side homes.
 We conservatively assume these to be the "impacted" homes since the leading edge of our turbine array has twelve turbines, and thus creates a 5.5 mile wide facing edge for the wind farm as seen from shore.